 Furthermore, we hope that by encouraging them to synthesise and think laterally, we stimulate them to make connections between subjects and the world around them.
 Thematic Learning also provides an opportunity to do extra curricular activities for example, inviting in outside speakers and off site trips.
 This further extends our students’ understanding of a given theme or topic.

 It is perhaps easiest to explain Thematic Learning by demonstrating what a topic, taught thematically, might look like.

-Alongside this unit year 7s also have a unit focusing on books to tie in with World Book Day and Litfest which runs at school.
-As with ‘Greece’ the parameters are broad – encountering magical realism, questioning whether Shakespeare plagiarised, why non-fiction books still outsell fiction in the day of the internet and the genre of autobiography and its contribution to the literary world to name a few.
+Alongside this unit, Year 7s also have a unit focusing on books to tie in with World Book Day and Litfest which runs at school.
+As with the Greece unit, the parameters are broad – encountering magical realism, questioning whether Shakespeare plagiarised, why non-fiction books still outsell fiction in the day of the internet, and the genre of autobiography and its contribution to the literary world, to name a few.